 AxonX gets on the A-list

-BALTIMORE, Md.--AxonX, a start-up company that develops fire detection hardware and software, secured $2 million in funding from Johnson Controls late last year.
+BALTIMORE, Md.-AxonX, a start-up company that develops fire detection hardware and software, secured $2 million in funding from Johnson Controls earlier this month.

-The funding will propel AxonX further into the marketplace as AxonX fuses its technology with Johnson Controls for a year, licensing its software to Johnson Controls while retaining the right to sell its hardware to other customers, said Mac Mottley, chief executive officer at AxonX.
+The funding will propel AxonX further into the marketplace.
+AxonX's technology will fuse with that of Johnson Controls.
+For a year, the company will license its software to Johnson Controls while retaining the right to sell its hardware to other customers, said Mac Mottley, chief executive officer at AxonX.

 With the funding, AxonX plans to add four more employees in the first quarter, focus on additional product development and secure approvals from Underwriters Laboratories in the fire safety and detection devices arena.

 As a start-up company, founded in 2002, it was understood that "one of the things we had to do is find a strategic partner," Mottley said.
 "Johnson Controls is a large fire safety integrator, which fits with what we are doing."

 Video analytics has gained speed in the market, "but one of the things we feel is the real value is fire detection," Mottley added.
 "Fire is not smart; it just gets bigger.
 Analytics provides early warning fire detection."